eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Motivation

 - We have functionality that cannot be supported with the current synchronous API.
-For example, ESLint verifying files in parallel, formatters printing progress state, formatters printing results in streams etc. A move to an asynchronous API would be beneficial and a new `LinterShell` class can be created with an async API in mind from the start.
+For example, ESLint verifying files in parallel.
+A move to an asynchronous API would be beneficial and a new `LinterShell` class can be created with an async API in mind from the start.
 - Node.js has supported [ES modules](https://nodejs.org/api/esm.html) stably since `13.2.0`.
 Because Node.js doesn't provide any way that loads ES modules synchronously from CJS, ESLint cannot load configs/plugins that are written as ES modules.
 And migrating to asynchronous API opens up doors to support those.
 - The name of `CLIEngine`, our primary API, has caused confusion in the community and is sub-optimal.
 We have a lot of issues that say "please use `CLIEngine` instead.".
 A new class, `LinterShell`, while fixing other issues, will also make our primary API more clear.